XxCHANDLERxX/notes/sci206/README.md

 - Downward force
 - Type of material

-Demo: 600-page phonebooks are hard to pull apart.
+*Demo:*: 600-page phonebooks are hard to pull apart.

 "Newtonian fluids act the way that you want."
 "Paint is a fluid that shear thins.
 It stays on the brush from the pale because